peachpiecompiler/peachpie/README.md

 ## How to use PeachPie
-There are currently two ways of using PeachPie via `msbuild`: in your favorite shell or comfortably in Visual Studio 2017/Visual Studio Code using our official extensions.
+There are currently two ways of using PeachPie via `dotnet`: in your favorite shell or comfortably in Visual Studio 2017/Visual Studio Code using our official extensions.

 ### Visual Studio
 Download our official [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vs), which makes working with PeachPie compiler as convenient as possible.
 The extension allows you to easily create a new project using our templates, build & debug, profile your PHP code using the VS diagnostic tools and deploy your project to Azure: